 This deliciously creamy Brussels Sprouts, Kale & Bacon Gratin is a great winter side dish that tastes like it’s packed with cream and cheese but is actually dairy free!
-This gratin is Whole30, Paleo, Grain Free, Gluten Free, Specific Carbohydrate Diet and can easily be made Keto and Vegan too!
+With a golden brown crust and creamy sauce, this is a healthy spin on comfort food that is perfect for Sunday night dinner or a special occasion.
+This gratin is an easy side dish that is Whole30, Paleo, Grain Free, Gluten Free, Specific Carbohydrate Diet and can easily be made Keto and Vegan too!

 Paleo Brussels Sprout Gratin

-I am always looking for fun new ways to prepare brussels sprouts, which are a vegetable I admittedly only developed a liking for in recent years.
-While roasting them in the oven with balsamic and bacon has always been my go to method of preparation, I wanted to create a dish that was better for preparing in advance.
+I was never a fan of brussels sprouts growing up, but have since developed a love for them (when they are cooked properly and not steamed or boiled).
+While roasting brussel sprouts in the oven with balsamic and bacon has always been my go to method of preparation, I wanted to create a dish that was better for preparing in advance.

 This brussels sprouts gratin is so deliciously creamy, once it came out of the oven I couldn’t stop myself from eating it.
+Unlike most brussels sprout au gratin recipes which are loaded with heavy cream, parmesan cheese or gruyère cheese and a rich creamy cheese sauce or béchamel sauce, this brussels sprout au gratin recipe is Paleo, Keto and Whole30!
 The brussels sprouts, kale and bacon are all coated in a cashew based dairy free sauce and then baked in the oven until bubbly hot.
-This is the perfect addition to a Thanksgiving or Christmas feast, or even something you could make for dinner and then enjoy as leftovers over a few days.
-I think you guys are going to absolutely love this Whole30 gratin.
+This gratin makes the perfect addition to your Thanksgiving or Christmas feast, or is something you could make for dinner and then enjoy as leftovers over a few days.
+I think you guys are going to absolutely love this Whole30 brussel sprout gratin.

 Paleo Brussels Sprout Gratin